asastats/docs/reported-bugs.md

 - [ ] Count display on number of collections is wrong
 - [ ] Wrong last purchase price for FORUM Astro #2
-- [ ] RandGallery and Algogems don't show updated prices
 - [ ] Some Rand Gallery listings are not shown
-- [ ] Modifying the description of ASA Stats in the meta tag of the website
+- [ ] [Modifying the description of ASA Stats in the meta tag of the website]/https://github.com/asastats/channel/issues/36)
 - [ ] Pie shows grey/others label behind the pie (visual bug), after a 14 assets have been passed
 - [ ] Fourth or fifth wallet address in bundle going off screen on mobile
 - [x] Stale data from AlgoFi still displayed after >1 hr